natcap/invest.users-guide/source/coastal_protection.rst

 + BathyProfile_[suffix].txt:  This text file is the smoothed bathymetric profile produced by the Profile Generator.
 It only contains values of water depths *below* MLLW (or the vertical datum of your bathy or topo/bathy DEM).
 The first column consists of X-values with X=0 at the shoreline, and the second column corresponds to depths values at the various cross-shore X distances.

 + CreateProfile_[suffix].txt:  This text file is the smoothed bathymetric and topographic profile produced by the Profile Generator.
 It differs from “BathyProfile_label.txt” because it has the backshore information.
-This backshore information was either provided by information in the Profile Characteristics Spreadsheet or extracted from your DEM if you provided a seamless DEM.  **We recommend that you use this profile as input in the Nearshore Waves model.**
+This backshore information was either provided by information in the Nearshore Waves Excel Table or extracted from your DEM if you provided a seamless DEM.  **We recommend that you use this profile as input in the Nearshore Waves model.**

 + ProfileCutGIS_[suffix].txt:  This text file is the un-smoothed and un-processed raw profile that was cut by the model, if you chose that option, before smoothing and/or the addition of backshore information.
 This file is useful if you want to see the quality of the GIS DEM data that you uploaded.
 If you have a good quality DEM layer that contains a high resolution representation of your area, this text file can also be useful and input in the wave model, as long as it is smoothed.